YEAR OF INQUIRY 2019-2020

 - Engage in a new way to rest, be patient, and find compassion for yourself and other people….experience a way to open to love

-Like any athlete going to the Olympics, you train.
+Like any athlete going to the Olympics, we train.

 Get support.
 Receive facilitation.
 Stay present.
 Love the journey.